JieyuWu/ToyotaMod/Fingerprinting.md

 <img width="385" alt="Screen Shot 2020-06-02 at 11 21 21 AM" src="https://user-images.githubusercontent.com/37757984/83562767-fb9fe600-a4ce-11ea-9063-c5c0a509e2a2.png">

 ## Step 4 : Add new firmware versions
+[SSH](../wiki/SSH/) into the comma two and navigate to /data/openpilot/selfdrive/car/_make_/values.py

-In your values.py file (see below for path), add the firmware in this format.
+In your values.py file, add the firmware in this format.
 Use a [decimal to hex converter](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to get the correct string to place after 0x.

 ```CAR.MODEL: {
     (Ecu.type, 0xAddress-converted-to-hex, 0xSub-address-converted-to-hex-'None'-if-0): [